Introduction to Bacon & the Art of Living

 He told me that “before Calne was turned into a ‘pig’ town by the Harris family, it was an important market town for wool.
 The local Downs (rolling hills) were perfect for raising sheep, and all the farmers raised thousands of them, going back to neolithic times.
 Sheep bones were found in many of the local ‘barrows’, Celtic mounds that scatter the hills across Wiltshire.
 Stonehenge, and in particular, Avebury, go back 5000 years.

-His own family, the Caswells, (it means someone who lives by a watercress bed (Cress – well) have farmed the area for over 1000 years.
+His own family, the Caswells, (it means someone who lives by a watercress bed or Cress – well) have farmed the area for over 1000 years.
 Fortunes were made on sheep.
 Wiltshire was famous for cloth making.
 Spinsters (local single women- hence the name) were engaged in the manufacture with spinning wheels.
-In the 1300s Witney (in Oxford) was a major manufacturer of blankets and his family grew rich supplying wool from Yatesbury, near Calne).
+In the 1300s Witney (in Oxford) was a major manufacturer of blankets and his family grew rich supplying wool from Yatesbury, near Calne.

 Here are three meat cutting machines used to mince the meat for sausages, lunch loaves, salami, and certain hams.
 The hand-driven system will be sufficient for us to start with, but at some point, we will have to change to the ones driven by electricity.
-These are the types used in the Harris factory but even they have many hand-driven meat cutting machines which they use whenever there are interruptions in the power supply.
+These are the types used in the Harris factory but even they have many hand-driven meat cutting machines which they use whenever the big machines go down.